julrich/Obsmd-Life-Manager/02 Action/01 Tasks/2023-  Wk 1 Tasks.md

+- [ ] Move overdue tasks, preferrably in accordance to GTD ⏫ 📅 2023-01-08

 - [ ] Document generation of `EXPERIENCE_ENGINE_NPM_AUTH_TOKEN` with [[Lukas Mestel]] 🔼 📅 2023-01-10

 - [ ] Check why crossing of tasks in a project doesn't add finish date, etc 🔼 📅 2023-01-08